Back to all articles

 Riders

-Riders are optional benefits that aren’t in a standard annuity contract.
+Riders are optional benefits that aren’t typically included in a standard annuity contract.
 They can provide inflation resistance, access to funds in medical emergencies, or guaranteed minimum income.
-Each rider increases the annual expense.
+Each rider may increase the annual expense.
 So annuity investors need to weigh the value of each rider before adding that additional protection.
+Some riders come at no additional cost.

 Common riders include:

-• GLWB/lifetime income: A guaranteed lifetime withdrawal benefit (GLWB) or lifetime income rider allows you to withdraw a certain percentage of your balance during a set period of time or for life, even if there are no funds in the account.
-This rider’s cost depends on life expectancy — longer payout periods increase the cost.
+• GLWB/lifetime income: A guaranteed lifetime withdrawal benefit (GLWB) or lifetime income rider allows you to withdraw a certain percentage of your withdrawal benefit base during a set period of time or for life, even if there are no funds in the account - provided the no funds is not from excessive withdrawals.

-• COLA/inflation: Cost-of-living adjustment (COLA) riders provide a larger payout amount during inflation.
-These help investors preserve purchasing power and help ensure you maintain a predictable, guaranteed income in retirement.
+• COLA/inflation: Cost-of-living adjustment (COLA) riders can provide a larger payout amount during inflation.
+These can help investors preserve purchasing power and help ensure you maintain a predictable, guaranteed income in retirement.

-• LTC: Long-term care (LTC) riders cover certain medical expenses, like home care or assisted living, preventing you from dipping into your savings during a health event.
+• LTC: Long-term care (LTC) riders can cover certain medical expenses, like home care or assisted living, preventing you from dipping into your savings during a qualifying health event.

-• Death benefit: Death benefit riders guarantee returns for heirs, transferring either the initial premium paid or the current account value to your loved ones when you pass.
+• Death benefit: Death benefit riders guarantee returns for beneficiaries, transferring either the initial premium paid or the current account value to your loved ones when you pass.

 Mortality and expense risk